jackloague1/University-Website/README.md

 # University-Website
-A simple university website where professors and students can view information from an SQL database.
+A group project for a simple university website where professors and students can view information from an SQL database.

 To run the website in a web browser:
 1) Install XAMPP (Download: https://www.apachefriends.org/download.html)